 Scope and field of application

-(1) Annex C.3 provides the basis for the reliability verification formats that can be used within the Eurocodes.
+(1) Subclause C.3 provides the basis for the reliability verification formats that can be used within the Eurocodes.
 Information and theoretical background and the reliability-based calibration of the partial factor method described in Clause 5 and Annex A are given.
 This Annex also provides the background to Annex D, and is relevant to the contents of Annex B.

-(2) Annex C.3 also provides information on:
+(2) Subclause C.3 also provides information on:

-structural reliability assessment;
+— structural reliability assessment;

-application of reliability-based methods to determine design values of partial factors in design formulae by calibration.
+— application of reliability-based methods to determine design values of partial factors in design formulae by calibration.

 NOTE The majority of structures can be designed according to the Eurocodes without applying the methods presented in this Annex.
 These methods can, however, be useful for design situations that are not well covered and for possible extensions of the standard.

-(3) Annex C.4 sets out principles for reliability-based code-calibration and corresponding guidance for possible extensions and developments of the partial factor design method.
+(3) Subclause C.4 sets out principles for reliability-based code-calibration and corresponding guidance for possible extensions and developments of the partial factor design method.

 NOTE Calibration and verification of partial factors is done by national competent authorities.